How to clean a mechanical keyboard – the ultimate guide

 Nail Polish Removers and Keyboards Don’t Mix

-Harsh chemicals like acetone (usually found in nail polish remover) can ruin the aesthetics and possibly even the structure of the plastic on your keyboard.
+Harsh chemicals like acetone (usually found in nail polish remover) can ruin the aesthetics and possibly even the structure of the plastic on your mechanical keyboard.
 Anything that’s marketed as “Heavy Duty” is something you likely want to avoid.

 If you really think you absolutely need to use something strong to clean your keyboard, test it out on one key first to make sure it’s not going to completely ruin everything else first.
 Also, use as little as possible and try to wipe off the substance as quickly as you can.